bkase/fast-blog/obligatory-blog-about-blog.md

 I used [DustJS](https://github.com/linkedin/dustjs) templates instead of writing pure HTML.
 Not only does this reduce the amount of boiler-plate on each page, but some sort of templating system is basically necessary in order to structure pages upon Markdown compilation.
 Dust makes it easy to ensure that we have the same sidebar, scripts, and styles on every blog post.

 For the responsive grid, I used [Ribs](http://nickpack.github.io/Ribs/), an evolution of [Skeleton](http://www.getskeleton.com/), built on SCSS.
-I wouldn't reccommend going with Ribs on a new project unless you grab an old stable version somewhere.
+I wouldn't recommend going with Ribs on a new project unless you grab an old stable version somewhere.
 When I first started working it was fine, but last time I checked, it was broken on [bower](http://bower.io/).
 For a lot of my development, I had to manually move around this library dependency whenever I copied my source code around.

 Syntax highlighting styles are custom -- I couldn't use default solarized themes since they clashed with the rest of the page.
 Here's a brief code example: